 That also saw the JUNE GILT FUTURE below the 130.00-.50 FRONT MONTH GILT FUTURE support into next historic low-128.00 congestion it hit temporarily on its sharp mid-March dislocation prior to the major rebound above the mid-low 135.00 area which held as support back into early April.
-The recent weaker economic expectations have boosted it back above 137.00 area congestion once again, with 139.00 area above and mid-low 135.00 area below.
+The recent weaker economic expectations have boosted it back above 137.00 area congestion once again that held again on recent tests, with 139.00 area above and mid-low 135.00 area below.